bfg/nagios-twilio/README.md

 This script is simple command line interface to
 Twilio (http://www.twilio.com/) SMS service.

+Input message length is not important since it is split into multiple SMS messages if it's length exeedes limit of 1600 characters.

 OPTIONS:
       --default-config     Prints out default configuration file -c  --config=FILE        Read configuration from specified